Find Affordable College Courses

 16 Yearly Graduations

-Morehead State University is the 19th most popular school in the nation for students seeking a graduate certificate in curriculum and instruction.
+Morehead State University comes in at #19 on our list of the most popular colleges offering graduate certificates in curriculum & instruction.
 Roughly 9,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,082 per year, while in-state graduate students, on average, pay $10,260 per year.
-During the 2020-2021 academic year, 16 people received their graduate certificate in curriculum and instruction from Morehead State University.
+The average in-state tuition for full-time undergraduates is $9,518 per year, while in-state graduate students, on average, pay $10,260 per year.
+During the most recent year for which we have data, 16 people received their graduate certificate in curriculum & instruction from Morehead State University.

 #20